Series Overview

 Logistics

-General: ANHD’s conference series will be a mostly all in-person event series across New York City this October.
-Our first event will be live-streamed, and all other events will be in community spaces across the five boroughs, usually with an interactive component and a space for conversation.
-Individual tickets are available via Eventbrite, and group and sponsor packages are managed by connecting with Lauren Nye (Lauren.n@anhd.org).
+General: ANHD’s 2023 conference series was mostly all in-person events across New York City.
+Our first event was live-streamed, and all other events were in community spaces across the five boroughs, usually with an interactive component and a space for conversation.
+Individual tickets were available via Eventbrite, and group and sponsor packages were managed by connecting with Lauren Nye at Lauren.n@anhd.org.

-In-Person COVID Protocols: In-person attendees are asked to be fully vaccinated and comply with all New York City and New York State guidelines at the time of the event.
-We support masks to protect vulnerable populations and will have masks on-hand at all events.
-ANHD will also have hand sanitizer available.
+In-Person COVID Protocols: In-person attendees were asked to be fully vaccinated and comply with all New York City and New York State guidelines at the time of the event.
+We support masks to protect vulnerable populations and had masks on hand at all events.
+ANHD also had hand sanitizer available.

-Accessibility: All conference event spaces are fully accessible by wheelchair and are ADA compliant.
-If you have any questions or accommodation or service requests to fully participate with us, please contact Director of Operations Lauren Nye at Lauren.n@anhd.org at least 15 days prior to the event.
+Accessibility: All conference event spaces were fully accessible by wheelchair and were ADA-compliant.
+If you have any questions, accommodation, or service requests to fully participate with us next year, please contact Director of Operations Lauren Nye at Lauren.n@anhd.org.

 Social Media and Hashtag: The official ANHD Conference Hashtag is #BuildCommunityPower.
-Follow the event series along on Twitter and Instagram @ANHDnyc for up-to-date info and recaps!
+You can catch up on the event series on Twitter and Instagram @ANHDnyc!

 Consultants, Vendors & Partners

-ANHD is hosting our events across the five boroughs in Harlem, Kingsbridge, Flatbush, Maspeth, the Lower East Side, and more.
-ANHD is prioritizing working with an array of local and MWBE consultants, vendors & partners.
+ANHD hosted events across the five boroughs in Harlem, Kingsbridge, Flatbush, Maspeth, the Lower East Side, and more.
+ANHD prioritizes working with an array of local and MWBE consultants, vendors & partners.
 They include:

 Partner Organizations